Last updated on May 19, 2026

 Mana Vault

-Mana Vault is excellent for quick, explosive starts, but youโ€™ll want a plan for dealing with it once it's tapped or youโ€™ll end up paying for that boost in life points.
+Mana Vault is excellent for quick, explosive starts, but youโ€™ll want a plan for dealing with it once it's tapped or youโ€™ll end up taking damage over time.
 Luckily, some cards like Tezzeret the Seeker can search for this artifact and put it onto the battlefield, but more importantly, untap it on each of your turns without investing any additional mana.
+Think of Mana Vault like a colorless Dark Ritual that can reload itself.

 #9.
 Dark Ritual